South Carolina State Payroll Tax Information

 As an Employer you can get your Employee’s Withholding Allowance Certificate by using the federal Form W-4 or its similar state form if applicable.
 The information collected on this Form W-4 will be used to calculate the withholding amount for your employees which is then reported & deposited to the South Carolina Department of Revenue.

-South Carolina withholding requirements and calculations is automatically done by PayWow and deposits are done on-time.Try PayWow Now for FREE
+South Carolina withholding requirements and calculations is automatically done by PayWow and deposits are done on-time.Get Started Now

 The State Unemployment Insurance (SUI) program provides compensation to eligible workers who have lost their jobs through no fault of their own.
 The Department of Employment and Workforce (DEW) is responsible for SUI for the state of South Carolina.